-- Social science research at Vanderbilt is extremely interdisciplinary.
-Students conducting research in the social sciences routinely work in the Vanderbilt Medical Center or Peabody College of Education and Human Development on cross-disciplinary research.
+Students conducting research in the social sciences will find themselves trying to solve problems that affect many facets of our society.
+Social science research at Vanderbilt is interdisciplinary.
+Students researching the social sciences routinely work in the Vanderbilt University Medical Center and in the Peabody College of Education and Human Development on cross-disciplinary research.

-- Research in the social sciences is still science.
-Understanding the quantitative and qualitative methods and theories that inform practice are paramount to being a successful researcher.
-This may mean that substantial coursework is required for certain research endeavors in the social sciences.
+- Research in the social sciences is science.
+Understanding the quantitative and qualitative methods and theories that inform practice is paramount to being a successful researcher.

 Students interested in conducting research in the social sciences should consult the research resources page of Vanderbilt’s College of Arts and Science.